ipatch/chrisrjones_web/README.md

 <a id="todo"></a>

+- [ ] work on figuring out how i can setup an intializer to experiment with the bun & deno javascript runtimes
 - [x] updating my `boot.rb` file to use next avail port broke accessing my app on my LAN, should be easy fix
 - [ ] fix contact form time permitting
 - [ ] make certain that only the **owner** of an attachment can delete an attachment, ie. don't allow other peeps to delete other peeps attachments.